legendum/pass/README.md

 QYYL96XiEsg+WmJt&~+ZJ/+DBY9+tOMZxjmBGjDgqG4xo
 ```

-(If you didn't setup the PASS_SALT environment variable, you should see this)
+(If you didn't setup the `PASS_SALT` environment variable, you should see this)

 Note that *all* passwords are 45 characters long and include 2 special chars.

+## Example

+First you might set your `PASS_SALT` environment variable to be "yellowBIRD123".

+Then maybe for your Google account "john.doe@gmail.com" you choose the pass
+phrase "Gmail John Doe" - i.e. the service name followed by the person's name.
+At Facebook, maybe the pass phrase would be "Facebook John Doe" instead.

+This would provide the following passwords:

+* Gmail: Uwvf6g3cWrrM5M1IKk3VTQ54sqhDodd%zv40o5^d5qfL
+* Facebook: 03n#E5b2yMmDpT@7zVvdlObc32bxnarX1IMtYYaj0Z

+To crack your password, a hacker would need to know both your `PASS_SALT` value
+*and* your memorized formula for composing pass phrases.
+Obviously you should
+share neither of these with other people.